crossminer/scava-docs/docs/development/Extend-MongoDB-Data-Model.md

 ## When to use ?

-In this guideline, we describe ways to extend the CROSSMINER data model with the existing architecture of CROSSMINER.
-These guidelines are needed to keep order  the data layer of CROSSMINER platform during the evolution.
+In this guideline, we describe ways to extend the Scava data model with the existing architecture of Scava.
+These guidelines are needed to keep order  the data layer of Scava platform during the evolution.

 ## Context

-The CROSSMINER platform use MongoBb as database.
+The Scava platform use MongoBb as database.
 The access to the database is managed using the Pongo , a framework which manage the mapping between MongoDb documents and Java class.

 Each MongoDb document is mapped on a Java class which which extend the Pongo class.This Java class are generated form an emf file which describe the data model.